TomKarachristos/DesignPatterns-In-Javascript/Structural/README.md

-#### Definition:
-+ Structural design patterns are design patterns that ease the design by identifying a simple way to realize relationships between entities.
+##### Structural design patterns are design patterns that ease the design by identifying a simple way to realize relationships between entities.

 #### Rules Of Thumb:
 + Proxy, Decorator, Adapter, and Bridge are all variations on "wrapping" a class.
 But their uses are different.